abengtss-max/aksmultiregion/README.md

 # AKS Multi-Region
-The code base contains a sample solution for establishing a high available AKS cluster in Azure, by using AKS in multiple region and diverting the traffic by usage of Azure front door.
+The code base in this repository contains a sample solution for establishing a high available AKS cluster in Azure, by using AKS in multiple regions and by directing the traffic with Azure Frontdoor.

 ## Introduction
-By default, AKS provides high availability by using multiple nodes in a Virtual Machine Scale Set (VMSS).
-But these multiple nodes don’t protect your system from a region failure.
+By default, AKS provides high availability by using multiple nodes in a Virtual Machine Scale Set (VMSS) that can be distributed across multiple availability zones.
+This does not protect agains a region failure however.
 This tutorial concentrates on how to achieve a higher business continuity with AKS.

 # Tutorial

 ## Prerequisites
-Recommendation: use Azure Cloud Shell.
+#### Recommendation: Use Azure Cloud Shell, as your bash shell.
+Cloud shell comes pre installed with all the tools needed for this workshop

-If you prefer to use your local environment the following tools are needed to conduct the tutorial:
+If you prefer to use your local environment the following tools are needed:
 - Azure CLI.
 - Git.
 - kubectl client.
 - Terraform binary.

 ## 1. Clone Repository
-Clone the repository to your local machine
+Clone the repository to cloud shell (or to your local machine - see above)

 ```git
 git clone https://github.com/abengtss-max/aksmultiregion.git